hummingbird-project/hummingbird-docs/Hummingbird.docc/Mustache/MustacheFeatures.md

     },
 ]
 ```
-and the following mustache template
+With the object defined above, and the following mustache template:
 ```swift
 let mustache = """
     * {{time.hour}}